Just as it is critical to plan and structure your course content, you need to provide structure for online discussions.

 - Move your mouse pointer anywhere on the page and action bar functions appear at the top, such as Search and Refresh.

 - Click the number of unread posts to view a page containing only the unread posts in a thread.
+Use the arrow buttons to navigate to other threads in the forum.

 - When viewing threads, a badge appears next to a forum manager or moderator's name.
 Point to the badge to see the user’s course role and forum role.
 If your institution has custom roles, they are displayed.
 Role highlighting is available only in the discussion board.